FAQ's

 What is the shelf life of your products?

-Most unopened kits have a shelf life of 6 to 12 months when stored between 60–90°F. Check each product's technical data sheet for details.
+Most unopened kits have a shelf life of 6–12 months when stored between 60–90°F. Check each product’s TDS for details.

-Use shot blasting or acid etching to achieve a clean, profiled surface (CSP 2–3 minimum).
-The surface must be free of oil, dust, laitance, or prior coatings.
+Use shot blasting or mechanical grinding (CSP 2–3 minimum) to achieve a clean, profiled surface.
+The slab must be free of oil, dust, laitance, sealers, or prior coatings.

 How can I test for moisture in my slab?

-Tape down a 4x4 ft plastic sheet for 24 hours—if no moisture forms beneath, you’re likely good.
-For precision, use ASTM F1869 or F2170 tests.
+Tape down a 4x4 ft plastic sheet for 24 hours — if no moisture forms beneath, the slab is likely acceptable.
+For accuracy, use ASTM F1869 or F2170 tests.

 How soon can I coat new concrete?